Alio Die

-Alio Die, the stage name of Stefano Musso, is an Italian ambient-music composer and producer.
+Alio Die is the stage name of Stefano Musso, an Italian ambient-music composer and producer.
 Stefano Musso studied art and electronics in Milan, Italy, and began performing music in 1989.

 Overview

 His music is a fusion of acoustical elements, samples, echoing percussion, and deep, atmospheric sound design with elements of entropic formlessness.
 Alio Die's style has a lot in common with traditional Indian raga music in building an entire song from a simple, continuous starting tone.

 Label Press wrote the following about him: